 Focus: Specialized skills, leadership, measurable achievements

-Senior/Executive (10+ years experience)
+Senior and Executive (10+ years experience)

-Focus: Strategic leadership, P&L responsibility, organizational impact
+Focus: Strategic leadership, P and L responsibility, organizational impact

 Skills to include: Strategic planning, team building, change management, stakeholder relations, financial oversight.